amandajackson21/flixApp/README.md

 <img src = "http://g.recordit.co/ZExB9mpLCE.gif" width = 250><br>

 ### Notes
-I had some trouble getting the screenshot recording to work, but the app was fun to make!
+I had some trouble getting the screen recording to work, but the app was fun to make!